 Created in collaboration with eco-poet Chris Poundwhite, Green Language offers a unique perspective on the ever-present Folkestone Downs.
-Through a blend of transportive soundscapes and poetry, we explore its rich history and ecosystem and consider our relationship to this integral part of the local landscape.
+Through a blend of transportive soundscapes and poetry, we explore its rich ecosystem and consider our relationship to this integral part of the local landscape.

 We visited the area known as Holywell Coombe on three occasions during the summer solstice: dawn, the solar zenith, and dusk.
 On each occasion observations and field-recordings were made at three distinct locations: Holywell Fen (or St Thomas’s Well / The Holy Well – TR222381), Round Hill Holloway (on a chalk mound – TR220383), and beneath the Holywell Coombe Viaduct (or A20 flyover / Holywell Field West – TR217381).

 Green Language was commissioned by SALT Festival of the Sea and Environment 2019 and exhibited in a shipping container on Folkestone Harbour Arm.